pixelastic/meetup-random-user/README.md

 ## What is Webtask.io?

-[Webtask.io][2] is an awesome service provided by the equally awesome people at [Auth0][3].
+[Webtask.io][2] is an awesome service provided by the awesome people at [Auth0][3].
 It lets you upload server-side JavaScript snippets to their hosted platform.
 You can then request those snippets through a custom url, and have your code executed server-side.